Phil Esposito: Boston Bruins (1967-1975)

 Esposito also played for Canada in the inaugural Canada Cup in 1976, on a line with Hall-of-Famers Bobby Hull and Marcel Dionne.
-The following year, he would represent Canada once more in the 1977 World Championships in Vienna.
+The following year, he represented Canada once more in the 1977 Ice Hockey World Championships in Vienna.

+For his time with Team Canada and his overall career he was later inducted into the Canada's Sports Hall of Fame in 1989, and again in 2005 alongside all the other members of the 1972 Summit Series team.

-New York Rangers
+New York Rangers (1975-1981)

 In 1975–76, Esposito was traded because he did not want to relinquish his playing time, even with his age.
 He and Carol Vadnais were traded to the New York Rangers on November 7 in exchange for Brad Park, Joe Zanussi and Jean Ratelle.
 This trade was monumental, as Esposito was still a great scorer, but Ratelle was a skilled centre and Park was arguably the second best defenceman in the NHL, behind Bobby Orr.

+Esposito was upset to be traded from Boston as he became thoroughly connected with Boston and its fan base.
+However one of his best singular performances would later come against the Bruins in a four-goal game on March 15, 1979.

-While not as glittering an offensive force as in his glory days, as captain of the Rangers, Esposito led the team in points each of his full seasons with the club and remained an effective scorer until his final season.
-The highlight of his years in New York was leading the Rangers to the Stanley Cup Final in 1979 where, at 37 years of age, he finished third in post-season scoring.
+While not as strong an offensive force as in his glory days, as captain of the Rangers Esposito led the team in points each of his full seasons with the club and remained an effective scorer until his final season.
+The highlight of his years in New York was leading the Rangers to the 1979 Stanley Cup Final where, at 37 years of age, he finished third in postseason scoring.

-On November 4, 1977, Esposito scored his 600th NHL goal, against the Vancouver Canucks in Vancouver, becoming the first player to reach that milestone in a Rangers uniform.
+On November 4, 1977, Esposito scored his 600th NHL goal, against the Vancouver Canucks, becoming the first player to reach that milestone in a Rangers uniform.
+During his time with the Rangers he played in the All star game three times, in 1977, 1978, 1980.

 Esposito retired in 1981, behind only Gordie Howe in career goals and total points, and third in assists to Howe and Stan Mikita.

 Post-playing career

 New York Rangers

-Esposito served as general manager and head coach of the Rangers for three years in the mid-1980s, during which he earned the nickname "Trader Phil" for the numerous transactions he made.
+Esposito served as general manager and head coach of the Rangers from 1986 to 1989, during which he earned the nickname "Trader Phil" for the numerous transactions he made.
 During his tenure as GM, he made more trades than the Vancouver Canucks had made in the entire 1980s.
-While serving as GM, two of his most famous trades included the trade for the legendary Marcel Dionne and one in which he sent a first-round pick to the Quebec Nordiques as compensation for signing Michel Bergeron to be the Rangers' head coach.
+While serving as GM, two of his most famous moves were the trade for the legendary Marcel Dionne and one in which he sent a first-round pick to the Quebec Nordiques as compensation for signing Michel Bergeron to be the Rangers' head coach.